civicrm/civicrm-buildkit/doc/civibuild.md

  * *wp-demo*: A demo site running WordPress and CiviCRM
  * *hrdemo* A demo site running Drupal, CiviCRM, and CiviHR
  * *symfony*: An experimental hybrid site running Drupal 7, Symfony 2, and CiviCRM
  * *extdir*: A mock website akin to civicrm.org/extdir/ .
-Useful testing the extension download process.
+Useful for testing the extension download process.
  * *dist*: A website containing nightly builds akin to dist.civicrm.org.
 Useful for preparing CiviCRM tarballs.
  * *l10n*: WIP - A build environment for creating translation files.
  * *joomla-demo*: WIP/incomplete/broken